Easy cheesecake popsicles with fresh blueberries will cool you down on hot summer days with the feeling of eating a dessert.

-My first question is: do you like cheesecake as much as I do?
-If the answer is yes, then this is definitely the post you want to read!
-Cheesecake is damn delicious and you can eat it in a popsicle form, yes you do:-)
+My first question before you start reading is: “Do you like cheesecake as much as I do?”
+If the answer is yes, then this is definitely the recipe you want to make!
+Cheesecake is so delicious, and I can’t wait to show you, that you can eat it in any form.
+Even as a popsicle!

 I have been dying to make these cheesecake popsicles for ages.
-And the reason why, is that me and my husband, we love one special cream cheese popsicle, which you can find only in Czech Republic and it’s called: “creamy bear”.
-This cream cheese popsicle is made out of cheese curd and covered with dark chocolate (it’s not a cream cheese, but very similar & I am not using chocolate in this recipe, but it’ still delicious).
-And so we love it so much, that every year, when we travel to visit my parents in Czech Republic, the first thing what we want to eat, is this cream cheese popsicle.
+And the reason why, is that first I love cheesecake and secondly, me and my husband, we love this one special creamy cheesy ice cream on a stick, which you can find only in the Czech Republic.
+And this ice cream is called: “creamy bear”.
+This cream cheese popsicle is made out of cream cheese and dipped in dark chocolate.
+And so we love it so much, that every year, when we travel to visit my parents in the Czech Republic, the first thing what we want to eat, is this cream cheese pops.

-We love it this much, that we do not eat just one or two, we buy the whole box of popsicles and eat it in one seating.
-Lovely right?
-Problem is, that if you eat that much of an ice cream in a hot summer day, it might cause an irritation of throat or even worse, you can get sick.
-So finally I have decided to make our own cream cheese popsicles here in Canada and we don’t need to go this much crazy for Czech cream cheese special popsicle, next time traveling to Czech Republic.
+We love it this much, that we do not eat just one or two, but we buy the whole box of popsicles (literally 5 in one package) and we eat it in one seating.
+Lovely welcome to be back to my homeland right 🙂 And so finally I have decided to make my own cream cheese popsicles here in Canada, and I don’t have to wait to taste my homeland ice cream until I visit my parents next time.

 “This post may contain affiliate links.
 Please see disclosure page for more information.”

-I am using both, fresh blueberries inside the white part of popsicle, to give a bit of texture and then in the layers I added wild frozen blueberries for the color.
-I found out that fresh Canadian blueberries doesn’t not have the coloring substance, though your pops wouldn’t be beautifully purple, unless you use coloring into the mixture.
-And I prefer natural wild blueberries, because they add not only beautiful color, but also great taste.
+I am using both, fresh blueberries inside the white creamy part of popsicle, to give a bit of texture and then in the layers I added wild frozen blueberries for the colour.
+I found out that fresh Canadian blueberries doesn’t have the colouring substance, though your pops wouldn’t be beautifully purple, unless you would use colouring into the creamy mixture.
+And I prefer natural wild blueberries, because they add not only beautiful colour, but also great taste.

 I have been using for ages simple pops mold or forms from Walmart or dollar store and let me tell you, they never lasted long.
-First because they were made out of plastic, second most of them were made in one piece plastic.
-So when I wanted to take out one popsicle or two, the whole tray had to go out of freezer and under running warm water, which caused water spilled inside the tray….well messy situations 🙂
+First because they were made out of cheap plastic.
+So when I wanted to take out one popsicle or two, the whole tray had to go out of the freezer and under running warm water, which caused water spilled inside the tray….well messy situations 🙂

-Third reason, I wanted to have beautifully looking pops on my pictures 🙂 So I browsed internet and spotted this pops mold on Amazon.
-This mold is stainless steel, durable, comes in individual containers, has a cute tray, few little cleaning accessories and spare parts and it’s working well for me so far.
+Third reason, I wanted to have beautifully looking pops on my pictures.
+So I browsed the internet and spotted this pops mold on Amazon.
+This mold is stainless steel, durable, comes in individual containers, has a cute tray, few little cleaning accessories and spare parts, and it’s working well for me so far.
 Ice cream freezes quicker in the stainless steal containers, then in plastic trays.

 Blender or food processor will be handy, because we want to have our cream cheese pops perfectly smooth.
 You can even use hand mixer, but you won’t be able to blend well the blueberries, but if you don’t mind having mashed blueberries in your pop, then go for it.